 BAP Pisco armament

-The armament suite aboard the vessel will include a BAE Systems 40Mk4 40mm anti-aircraft gun system, two Rafael Typhoon 30mm remote weapon stations (RWS) and four Rafael Mini Typhoon 12.7mm remote-controlled units.
+The armament suite on board the vessel will include a BAE Systems 40Mk4 40mm anti-aircraft gun system, two Rafael Typhoon 30mm remote weapon stations (RWS) and four Rafael Mini Typhoon 12.7mm remote-controlled units.

-The landing platform is equipped with combined diesel and diesel (CODAD) propulsion system.
+The landing platform is equipped with a combined diesel and diesel (CODAD) propulsion system.
 The power plant includes two MAN B&W 8L28/32A diesel engines with a rated power of 1,960kW each.
-The propulsion system provides a maximum speed of 16.5kt and a range of 14,000nmi at a cruise speed of 13.5kt.
+The propulsion system provides a maximum speed of 16.5k and range of 14,000nmi at a cruise speed of 13.5k.